 By Mark Bachmann

-It had been one of those days accompanied with blowing rain, and a wildly fluctuating river.
+It had a day accompanied with blowing rain, and a wildly fluctuating river levels.
 My home river, the Sandy is often like that with surges of water, rather than steady predictable flows.
 Jonah landed a nice steelhead out of the first piece of water at day light.
 Now it was late in the afternoon, and no other steelhead had come to our flies.
 I had sat in the boat for quite a while watching Jonah fish down through the last run of the day.
 As usual his long, straight casts covered the best holding water.
-I noticed that the water had risen while we were fishing the previous run, but was now holding steady.
-Jonah’s fly was landing way out in the river where the water was really fast.
+I noticed that the water had risen while we were fishing the previous run but was now holding steady.
+Jonah’s fly was landing way out in the river where the water was too fast to hold many fish.
 I wondered if it was getting deep enough to catch any fish or whether it was staying suspended in the upper layer of fast currents.

 The way I read the water, any fish holding within the run were more likely to be closer to our side in the softer flows.
 My mind calculated the situation, gauging the water speed and depth, which sinking tip, casting angle, distance and fly would give me the best opportunity.
 Having fished here many times before, I knew that my boat was parked upstream from one of the sweet spots where the currents flowing around a large boulder had cut a groove in the gravel bed, offering a perfect place for a steelhead to rest before ascending the faster shallower water next to the boat.
 The boulder was only about thirty feet from the near shore, but the high colored water completely hid it from view.
 At this water level the top of the boulder would be about five feet deep.
 The fly would need to be at least three feet deep to be effective.
 My rod was already rigged with the right setup, which combined a floating Skagit head and eleven feet of T-11 for a sinking tip.
 To the end of the sinking tip was attached a 4-foot long 12-pound test leader.
 To that leader was attached a lightly weighted fly made entirely of pinkish orange translucent reflective Mylar.